myke11j/kids-classic-books/README.md

 It can retrieve any book's details from Goodreads which is labelled as children.
 User can ask this skill for any book, either by title or title and author, and this skill will return with some basic details like
 - Publisher Name
 - Publisher Year
-- Goodread review count and rating
+- Goodreads review count and rating
 - Most popular genre for this book etc

 If the book is not labelled as children book, then it will prompt the user and will ask to request some other book.
-So, a kid can't retreive information of a book, unless it's a Children Book.
+So, a kid can't retrieve information of a book, unless it's a Children Book.

+Sample utterances:
+- Alexa, ask kids classic, information for The Harry Potter by JK Rowlings
+- Alexa, ask kids classic, information for The Great Wizard Wars from Christina Clarry
+- Alexa, ask kids classic, to tell me about Where the Wild Things Are

 ## How I built it